myrrlyn/apocrypha.es/priv/archive/7qs6vm.md

 who remained had devolved into a fractured and warring society.
 He offered each and every clan gold and safe passage to Skyrim should they wish to join their brethren on the mainland.
-Given than the situation on Atmora was worsening dramatically as the "Freezing of Drekihrim" took hold, almost all remaining clans gladly took up Valdimar’s offer.
+Given than the situation on Atmora was worsening dramatically as the “Freezing of Drekihrim” took hold, almost all remaining clans gladly took up Valdimar’s offer.
 Their arrival was a boon to Skyrim, as many of the old traditions and heritage of High Atmoran culture that had been eradicated by the priesthood were revived.